Menu

 Program Scholarships

 For the 2024-2025 Environmental Educator Certification Program, ten partial scholarships (tuition assistance offered at 50% of the standard rate) are available for individuals that identify as a member of a community that has historically and systemically been marginalized in the field of Environmental Education (EE).
 At least half of the scholarships are specifically designated for individuals that identify as Black, Indigenous, or a Person of Color (BIPOC).
-Scholarships for the 2024-2025 program year are funded by the California Coastal Commission’s Whale Tail Grant Program.
-If you would also like to contribute to this fund, click here to donate
+All scholarships for the upcoming year have been awarded at this time.

 The environmentally literate Californian